lfex/py/README.md

 name, not an actual object).

 Finally, with this code in place, many more function calls are incurred regardless of whether dotted notation is used.
-For this and the discouragement against use above, this feature is on the short list for getting axed.
+For this reason and the discouragement against use above, this feature is on the short list for getting axed.
 Don't count on it being around ...

 ### ErlPort Pass-Through [&#x219F;](#table-of-contents)